jaantollander/masters-thesis/content/10_introduction.md

 Specifically, we will explore these issues in *Puhti*, a computer cluster that runs lots of heterogenous, small, medium and large scale jobs from a large number of users.
 We focus on the *Puhti* cluster, explains its structure and the issues related the usage of the Lustre file system.

+TODO: reference to Section \ref{puhti-cluster-at-csc}

 Currently, there's only system-level load monitoring from processor usage and job information from job scheduler without any metrics from the file system usage.
-However, load monitoring can only tell us if problems are occuring, but not identify their causes.
+However, load monitoring can only tell us if problems occur but not identify their causes.
-To identify the causes we need specific metrics of the file system usage.
+To identify the causes, we need specific metrics of the file system usage.

 The software that controls the file system keeps statistics of file system operations performed by different jobs.
 We can query these statistics at regular intervals to obtain the file system metrics as a time series.